The Chant of Jimmie Blacksmith (film): Reception

 The film holds a 100% approval rating on review aggregator website Rotten Tomatoes.
 Fred Schepisi said the Americans regarded the film as a Western and it led to him being offered the chance to direct one.

 Roger Ebert praised the film's historical and ideological authenticity: "Its story is told entirely in the moral terms of the raw Australian outback of about 1900, and the racial attitudes in the movie are firmly drawn from that period... it is valuable because it deals with its materials in the terms of the period in which it is set.
 I found no message in the movie, and no contemporary political attitude reflected in the events of the past."

-Other

-"The Chant of Jimmie Blacksmith" by Australian roots-rock band The Groovesmiths is also based on the story.
+Pauline Kael for The New Yorker described the film as "large-scale and serenely shocking, with the principal characters shot against vast, rolling landscapes that are like wide, wide versions of the flat, layered backgrounds in Chinese ink wash paintings" and calls the film a "dreamlike Requiem Mass for a nation's lost honor."